 My husband and I moved to St Thomas in May 2016 from London.
-Our newest adventure has been learning the ropes of parenthood as we welcomed our first baby in January 2019.
+Our newest adventure has been learning the ropes of parenthood as we welcomed our first baby in January 2019 and our second baby in April 2022.
 We enjoy going for walks at the park, being creative, and watching Netflix with our cat.

 “The practice of Massage Therapy is the assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissue and joints by manipulation to develop, maintain, rehabilitate or augment physical function, or relieve pain.”
 (Massage Therapy Act, 1991)